ubicucsd/bootcamp_18_19/0_HelloNoobs.md

 **4.** DNA is negatively charged.
 Heat the DNA to separate it and put through a gel from pos->neg side, which separates fragments with a resolution of 1 nucleotide.

 **5.** The trick is that the ddNTPs are flourescent!
-Tou now have many many fragments whose lengths you know down to the nucleotide.
+You now have many many fragments whose lengths you know down to the nucleotide.
 Expose an x-ray film to the gel, and now you have 4 rows representing the 4 nucleotides and dark bands where each of the 4 nucleotides terminated a fragment.
 Here's a picture to clarify:

 ![image of sanger gel](https://upload.wikimedia.org/wikipedia/commons/c/cb/Sequencing.jpg)